moatorres/node-design/general/js-mutability.md

 }
 ```

-Let’s say we got our address-validator by installing an npm package.
+Let’s say we got our address-validator by installing an `npm` package.

 `$ npm install address-validator`

-Everything works as expected but one day a new version is released a new line of code was introduced to the package which looks like this:
+Everything works as expected but one day a new version is released, and a new line of code is introduced to the package:

 ```js
 // Module: validateAddress.js